Romeoorg/Romeoorg/README.md

 - 👀 I’m interested in Decentralized applications
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on decentralized applications and defi projects
-- 📫 How to reach me ... on twitter Romeo_org.
+- 📫 How to reach me ... on twitter.

 <!---
 Romeoorg/Romeoorg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.